Israeli occupation of the Sinai Peninsula: Suez Crisis (1956)

 Israeli forces first seized the Egyptian Sinai Peninsula during the Suez Crisis of October–November 1956.
 Under heavy international pressure, Israeli forces withdrew in March 1957, after heavily mapping the territory and placing secret supply caches in preparation for the next war.
 As part of the conditions for the Israeli withdrawal, the Sinai Peninsula was demilitarized and the UNEF peacekeeping force was established there to police the border between Israel and Egypt.
-In May 1967, Egyptian President Gamal Abdel Nasser ordered the withdrawal of this force and moved Egypt's own troops into the area.
-Israel, believing war to be imminent, ultimately launched a preemptive strike against Egypt, beginning the Six-Day War.
-Within three days, Israel had occupied most of the Sinai Peninsula.